-Considering the many stories we’ve heard in the past of disastrous medications, CBD appears to be on the safer side of things.
+Considering the many stories we’ve heard in the past about disastrous medications, CBD appears to be on the safer side of things.

 CBD Oil for Kids

 Historically, CBD has been used on children with severe epilepsy, for instance, but does that mean it’s safe or just a desperate last resort?

 After administering the oil, they noticed a huge improvement in all of these areas to the point where she was living a virtually normal life.
-The publication says that:

 We routinely asked about headache, fatigue, and change in appetite or agitation in addition to conducting a routine psychiatric evaluation.

 But like Dr. Volkov, researchers admit that they can’t make any definitive claims without more research.

 CBD Oil for the Elderly

 Until recently (and still most commonly), elderly patients have been forced to take multiple prescription medications to deal with their symptoms – a practice called “polypharmacy,” according to an article by Registered Geriatric Nurse, Eloise Theisen.

-We established earlier that CBD appears to be generally safe, but it could be a bit different for seniors.
 Since “…90 percent of adults over the age of 60 are taking at least one medication and 30 percent of those adults are taking five or more a day,” according to Thiesen, prescriptions are a mitigating factor with CBD.
-She explains that “Cannabidiol (CBD) is attractive to older adults because of the mild psychoactivity associated with it.”
-But, she warns that, “CBD can interfere with the metabolism of other drugs thereby making CBD and other medications ineffective.”
-Metabolism of other drugs and CBD is an important topic.
-We cover it in more detail later in this article.

-Simply put, a patient’s age doesn’t seem to be a factor, but the vast majority of elderly people could experience adverse effects or medicinal complications with CBD because they’re likely to be on at least one prescription drug.
+Simply put, a patient’s age doesn’t seem to be a factor, but the vast majority of elderly people could experience adverse effects or medicinal complications with CBD because they’re likely to be on at least one additional prescription drug.